You might want to start working on your Microsoft Groove account (hint: NOW…)

 The label itself, as well as roster artists and identifying information like ISRCs, have been scrubbed here.
 But we can say that this is an independent r&b and hip-hop label with a substantial number of artists.
 This is all distributed through INgrooves (we took the .xls statement and uploaded it into Google Sheets).

 Astoundingly, we found the average payout to this label during the month of May was $4.67, per single stream.
 The owner of the label was as shocked as we are, with both of us scratching our heads to figure out what’s going on.
 One theory is that these payouts are coming from a subscription-only group with limited usage of Groove, which would naturally bump up the per-stream payout.

-It should be noted that this label head is actively working his music promotionally within the Xbox gaming platform, partly with the devilish intent to take advantage of these elevated per-stream payouts (we’ll have more details on that ahead).
+It should be noted that this label head is actively working his music promotionally within the Xbox gaming platform.
+That is, partly with the devilish intent to take advantage of these elevated per-stream payouts (we’ll have more details on that ahead).

 And here’s the complete spreadsheet to check out.